Understanding SEC Investigations

 What happens during an SEC investigation?
 Our federal securities fraud defense lawyers explain.

-Each year, the U.S. Securities and Exchange Commission (SEC) brings hundreds of civil and administrative enforcement actions against individuals and companies for violations of the nation’s securities laws.
-Within the SEC, the Division of Enforcement (the “Division”) is responsible for conducting investigations.
-The Division also works closely with the U.S. Department of Justice (DOJ) and other law enforcement agencies in the U.S. and around the world to pursue criminal charges when appropriate.
+Each year, the U.S. Securities and Exchange Commission (SEC) brings hundreds of civil and administrative enforcement actions against individuals and companies for violations of the nation’s federal securities laws.
+Within the SEC, the Division of Enforcement conducts investigations.
+The Division of Enforcement (the “Division”) also works closely with the U.S. Department of Justice (DOJ) and other law enforcement agencies in the U.S. and around the world to pursue criminal charges when appropriate.

 All SEC investigations are conducted privately.
 The facts are developed to the fullest extent possible through informal inquiries, witness interviews, examining financial and brokerage records, reviewing trading data, and other methods.
 With the issuance of a formal Order of Investigation, the Division can compel witnesses to testify and produce books, records, and other relevant documents by subpoena.
 Following the investigation, Division staff present their findings to the SEC Commissioner for review, and the Commissioner may authorize staff to file a case in federal court, bring an administrative action, or refer the case to the DOJ for criminal prosecution.
 In practice, many securities fraud investigations are resolved via settlement without going to trial.